deusdormit/deusdormit/README.md

 ### `init deusdormit`

 Hey!
-I'm an Australian developer specialising in web and mobile dev with additional skills in OOP for game engines, interaction design & 3D art.
+I'm an Australian developer specialising in web and mobile dev.
+Also dabble in OOP for game engines, interaction design & 3D art.

 🔗 https://deusdormit.itch.io/
  <br>